Sandra Bichl

 The worst career advice – although with good intentions – was from a business owner who told me early in my career, “Sandra, you gotta stop laughing so loudly if you ever wanna be taken seriously.”
 I didn’t listen and kept on having my infectious laughter.
 It shows that I’m authentic and actually attracts people to “my table” at the networking events.

 The best career advice I have ever received was actually something I read in a book written by Tim Ferriss, “If you are thinking of doing something and you are afraid of taking the plunge, make a list of all the things that can go wrong.
-In other words, verbalize all possible worst case scenarios.
+In other words, verbalize all possible worst-case scenarios.
 More often than not, you’ll realize that nothing really happens if we give it a try.
 And that we can minimize negative consequences upfront by being prepared.”
 Thanks to that, I had the courage to try being a freelancer before founding Career Angels.